Andrew Wirth: Early career

-Wirth also led and founded the Mountain Village Partnership (MVP) in 2009, serving as president of the board of directors of the organization.
-MVP is a business and marketing promotion group supporting local businesses, and it is sponsored by Steamboat.

-Wirth was active in Steamboat Springs, serving as chairman of the board of directors for the Steamboat Springs Winter Sports Club, a 100-year-old organization responsible for the development of winter sports athletes and staging of winter competitive sporting events.
-Wirth also served as a volunteer fireman and then board member of the North Routt Fire Protection District.

-In 2010, he helped direct Steamboat's Olympic send-off for the American Winter Olympic teams going to Vancouver.
-Wirth was also involved in two previous Olympic send-off celebrations in 2002 and 2006.

 Palisades Tahoe (Squaw Valley)

-In the summer of August 2010, Wirth was appointed the President and CEO of Palisades Tahoe ski resort.
+In 2010, Wirth was appointed the President and CEO of Palisades Tahoe ski resort.
 He replaced former CEO Nancy Cushing, who was exited from the position after 16 years as president and CEO.
 Until Wirth took over, Palisades Tahoe had always been under the direction of the Cushing family after the ski resort was founded by Wayne Poulsen in the 1940s and later owned by Nancy's late husband, Alex Cushing.
 Under Wirth's direction as CEO, the company underwent a $70 million upgrade.
-Changes included vastly improved mountain design and infrastructure, renovations to culinary, base area facilities, lodging and common areas and were funded by KSL Capital Partners, which bought Palisades Tahoe in November 2010.
-Improvements have also included much-needed alterations to the customer experience.
-According to Wirth, "[Palisades Tahoe] moved from the bottom 20 percent of ski resorts into the top 20 percent over the year" for customer service satisfaction.

 In September 2011, it was announced that Alpine Meadows Ski Resort and nearby Palisades Tahoe would merge to offer a combined ticket pass to customers.
 Wirth led the acquisition of Alpine Meadows and was the President and CEO of both resorts.

-Palisades Tahoe, north of Lake Tahoe in California, was home to the 1960 Winter Olympics and combined with Alpine Meadows offers over 6000 acres of skiable terrain for visitors.

 Wirth is featured on the 8 March 2013 episode of Undercover Boss, where he goes undercover at his Palisades Tahoe and Alpine Meadows ski resorts.

 In 2017, Squaw Valley Ski Holdings, KSL Capital Partners and the Henry Crown Company merged.
 The resulting holding company acquired Intrawest Resort Holdings and Mammoth Resorts.